Naluswa256/workout_app/README.md

 ## Project Description

-This project is a collaborative effort aimed at enhancing the user interface (UI) of a pre-existing repository[repository](https://github.com/iamuzi/WorkoutApp) .
+This project is a collaborative effort aimed at enhancing the user interface (UI) of a pre-existing repository [Link](https://github.com/iamuzi/WorkoutApp) .
 Leveraging the existing codebase, Have worked diligently to address UI-related issues, fix bugs, and introduce new screens to elevate the overall user experience and also add State management With Bloc.

 ### Key Contributions: